Trator7/ExchangeRateConverter/README.md

 * CurrencyType currencyTo: target currency type.
 * DateTime Date: date of the rate to retrieve.
 ### Return object
-double: specific exchange rate for an specific date or closest previous one.
+double: specific exchange rate for a given date or nearest one.
+### Example
+double rate = ExchangeRateTool.GetExchangeRateAtDate(CurrencyType.USD, CurrencyType.GBP, new DateTime(2024, 1, 12))
+Console.WriteLine(rate);

-## ConvertAmount
+## ExchangeRateTool.ConvertAmount
 ### Description
 Return a dictionary with all available rates for specific currencies
 ### Input arguments